fooltowise/NeroNotes/Nero's Notes/Transdigm - AdelWiggins and the Aerospace Aftermarket.md

 Yes, there was a set point where they would say, for any of these aftermarket products from this aircraft, it has to be controlled and negotiated.
 They would try to control it to between 300% and 400% of OE pricing, compared to unlimited, so pricing is a bit more controlled.
 They could also ask for a royalty by saying, you would not have the IP if you did not participate in our aircraft which is all our IP, so it would stronghold suppliers into giving royalties in the aftermarket.
 They look to try to route aftermarket products through Boeing, BDS or KLX and they would get a piece of the pie on the aftermarket sales as well.

 Those are contentious negotiations.
 It started when I was there.
 The aerospace model is that we give you low OE pricing but make profit in the aftermarket.
-They wanted to disrupt that model and there was a fight between companies and Boeing, including TransDigm.
+They wanted to disrupt that model and there was a fight between companies and Boeing, including [[TransDigm]].
 For a 25 year product life cycle, the first 10 years we make a very low profit but the following 20 years we make a decent profit.
 Therefore we will need more pricing at the OE level to compensate.

 ### Has Covid put that on the back burner for the moment?

 Absolutely, everybody has pushed pause on that because there are so many other global problems with aerospace, the MAX getting type-certified and recovering that.

-### TransDigm acquires these great component businesses, but why do they not already price this way in the aftermarket?
+### [[TransDigm]] acquires these great component businesses, but why do they not already price this way in the aftermarket?

 They never understood the pricing leverage they had, even when I went to Safran.
-They were free to price it any way they chose but they had no pricing policies, and TransDigm did.
+They were free to price it any way they chose but they had no pricing policies, and [[TransDigm]] did.
 These companies were simply leaving money on the table.
 When I started there, I was able to leverage some of that.
 The pricing was left up to the individual account reps on the aftermarket side who had no guidance.
 That is probably where it got lost in the mix; pricing was not part of that strategy.
-Once that got provided to those companies into those lower-level support groups, they were able to start leveraging that year over year more like TransDigm does.
+Once that got provided to those companies into those lower-level support groups, they were able to start leveraging that year over year more like [[TransDigm]] does.

-### It seems like Honeywell and other suppliers have woken up to the leverage they have and are starting to put more pressure on pricing, which with the dual source platforms, probably hurts TransDigm.
+### It seems like Honeywell and other suppliers have woken up to the leverage they have and are starting to put more pressure on pricing, which with the dual source platforms, probably hurts [[TransDigm]].

 Yes, exactly, it has changed the dynamic.
 Their performance in the marketplace has grown throughout the industry and everyone has copied their business strategy.

-### Do you think TransDigm will go into bigger subsystems after acquiring Esterline?
+### Do you think [[TransDigm]] will go into bigger subsystems after acquiring Esterline?

 It was very clear with the leadership group there with Nick and Doug, they do not want to be in a commodity or distribution company because there is very little pricing power.
 They also do not want to be a large system integrator because they are usually the partners of the OE and always have to pony up some significant pricing.
 When I was at Moog we supplied the entire flight control system for the 777 from high lift and ailerons and spoilers, and every year, they had to come to the table with Boeing and negotiate.

 In order for Boeing to be competitive with Airbus, they needed to set platform pricing at a certain point, and system integrators need to help support them with the pricing.
 We had deescalating pricing at Moog and pretty soon that whole system was under water and we had to send it to a low cost country in the Philippines to turn it around.
-That is why TransDigm is vehemently not going to be a system integrator and continues to look for component companies.
+That is why [[TransDigm]] is vehemently not going to be a system integrator and continues to look for component companies.
 The group is not getting smaller but they will continue looking for value propositions in other companies, such as any suppliers who are struggling or on the verge of bankruptcy post Covid.

 ### If we assume all newer platforms will be dual sourced or have pricing caps in the aftermarket going forward, are they more focused on the older platforms?

 Absolutely and those platforms still have some legs to them.
 757s and 767s probably not, but 777s, everyone is flying older NGs and 737s, there's still a ton of them out there.
 There's 6,000 737s in the market today, less than 1,000 of those are MAXs, so there is a significant amount of older platforms out there still flying around that have legs to them.

-### Can you explain the differences between the responsibilities of a president and business unit manager at TransDigm?
+### Can you explain the differences between the responsibilities of a president and business unit manager at [[TransDigm]]?

-TransDigm made it very simple, especially when they acquired companies, and set up the company the same way across the board.
+[[TransDigm]] made it very simple, especially when they acquired companies, and set up the company the same way across the board.
 They break up each of the divisions or sites into product lines with a business unit manager and product line manager.
 AdelWiggins had five different product lines and we had three product line managers who were responsible for P&L, their own business plan, new business growth and pricing.

 We set them up with their own purchasing, planning and production teams, all reporting to the product line manager, who reports to the president who was ultimately responsible for the entire site's P&L. They were responsible for driving value and ensuring product line managers were doing what was required to drive value through pricing or cost reduction.